lawistech/resay-call-schedule/README-ECOMMERCE.md

 1. Check that the database tables are created correctly
 2. Verify that the Supabase connection is working
 3. Check the browser console for any error messages
-4. Ensure that the WooCommerce credentials are correct (if using WooCommerce integration)